 - Knowledge of the profession as assessed during the interview

 The electronic portions of the application procedures (including letters of references) must be submitted no later than midnight on March 15.
 In addition, all transcripts must be received (not postmarked) in the Office of Admissions on or before March 15.
+We will continue to accept applications until we have reached capacity.

 Following review of admission credentials, some applicants may require an interview with the admissions committee.
 If an interview is needed, the department will contact you.
 Applicants are notified of committee decisions at the earliest possible date.